EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Betancourt.
 C++11 workshop next week!
 Any good references or ideas of how to proceed?

-Andrew.
+Andrew (must leave before noon).
 Coursera or Edx or Datacamp course?

 Aki.
 StanCon in Finland end of August 2018 or 2019?
 Which year?